DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-05-28-how-data-flows-through-the-service-line.md

 ### Data entity ownership

-Different services are responsible for each data entity in the service line.
+Different services are responsible for each data entity.
 Typically, this is where the data enters the service line.
 For example, Publish owns course data.

 | Data entity | Service |
 | --- | --- |